Historical Timeline of Karmanos Cancer Institute

 1976

-• Michigan Cancer Foundation receives a grant from the National Cancer Institute to establish the Metropolitan Detroit Cancer Control Program.
-The program, supported by more than 60 agencies and organizations, targets the tri-county area for health education and prevention, cancer screening and detection, diagnosis and treatment, rehabilitation and continuing patient care services.
+• Michigan Cancer Foundation received a grant from the National Cancer Institute to establish the Metropolitan Detroit Cancer Control Program.
+The program, supported by more than 60 agencies and organizations, focused on providing health education and prevention, cancer screening and detection, diagnosis and treatment, rehabilitation and patient care services.

 • Michigan Cancer Foundation and Wayne State University sign a Cancer Center Affiliation Agreement, creating the Cancer Center of Metropolitan Detroit.